-In 1998, he coached Alabama’s wide receivers, a position he held for three seasons.
-At the end of the 1999 campaign, Swinney coached the Crimson Tide in the 2000 Orange Bowl after winning the SEC Championship Game.
+In 1998, he coached Alabama’s wide receivers, a position he held for three years.
+At the end of 1999, Swinney coached the Crimson Tide in the 2000 Orange Bowl after winning the SEC Championship Game.

 During his time at Alabama, Swinney was a part of six teams with double-digit wins, five top-10 finishes, one national title (1992), three SEC championships (1989,92,99) and five SEC West Division titles (1992,93,94,96,99) as a player and coach.

 Swinney married the former Kathleen Bassett in 1994.
-They have three sons, Will (21 in August), Drew (19) and Clay (16 in July).
-Will, a junior, and Drew, a redshirt freshman, are both on the 2019 Tiger football team.
+They have three sons, Will, Drew and Clay.
+Will, and Drew are both on the 2021 Tiger football team.